How to Start a New Garden

 - added more space for perennial divisions

-Before starting a new garden, there are a few things to consider so you get the most out of it and grow plants with success.
+Before landscaping your yard, there are a few things to consider so you get the most out of it and grow plants with success.

 The first thing to consider is the type of garden you want to grow.
 We need to understand what we want to grow, so we know the type of sunlight it needs.